ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

   * It is an error if the builder type has 0 or more than 1 generic type arguments, or isn't public.

 When an async tasklike-returning method is invoked,
+* It creates `var sm = new CompilerGeneratedStateMachineType()` where this compiler-generated state machine type represents the async tasklike method, and may be a struct or a class, and has a field `BuilderType builder` in it, and implements `IAsyncStateMachine`.
-* It calls `var builder = BuilderType.Create()` to create a new instance of the builder type.
-It is an error if this static method doesn't exist or isn't public or doesn't return `BuilderType`.
+* It assigns `sm.builder = BuilderType.Create()` to create a new instance of the builder type.
+It is an error if this static method on the builder type doesn't exist or isn't public or doesn't return `BuilderType`.
 * It then calls the `void Start<TSM>(ref TSM sm) where TSM : IAsyncStateMachine` method on `builder`.
 It is an error if this instance method doesn't exist or isn't public or has a different signature or constraints.
-The `sm` variable is a mostly opaque type which represents the current state of execution of the body of the async method.
+The `sm` variable is that same `sm` as was constructed earlier.
 Upon being given this `sm` variable, the builder must invoke `sm.MoveNext()` on it exactly once, either now in the `Start` method or in the future.
-* It then retrieves the `U Task {get;}` property on `builder`.
+* It then retrieves the `U Task {get;}` property on `sm.builder`.
 It is an error if this instance property doesn't exist or isn't public or if its property type `U` isn't identical to the return type of the async tasklike-returning method.

 Execution of `sm.MoveNext()` might cause other builder methods to be invoked:
-* The first cold await might cause a copy of the builder (if `BuilderType` is a struct) or a copy of a reference to the builder (if `BuilderType` is a class) to be placed on the heap.
-In this case the builder's `void SetStateMachine(IAsyncStateMachine sm)` method is invoked.
-It is an error if this instance method doesn't exist or isn't public. (**TODO:** I'm not sure when and why it calls this! after all, the builder is given a state-machine in both Start and AwaitOnCompleted.
-So why keep it?)
-* If the async method completes succesfully, it invokes the builder's `void SetResult()` method (in case of a non-generic tasklike), or the builder's `void SetResult(T result)` method with the operand of the return statement (in case of a generic tasklike).
+* If the async method completes succesfully, it invokes the method `void SetResult()` on `sm.builder` (in case of a non-generic tasklike), or the `void SetResult(T result)` method with the operand of the return statement (in case of a generic tasklike).
 It is an error if this instance method doesn't exist or isn't public.
-* If the async method fails with an exception, it invokes the builder's `void SetException(System.Exception ex)` method.
+* If the async method fails with an exception, it invokes the method `void SetException(System.Exception ex)` on `sm.builder`.
 It is an error if this instance method doesn't exist or isn't public.
 * If the async method executes an `await e` operation, it invokes `var awaiter = e.GetAwaiter()`.
-  * If this awaiter implements `ICriticalNotifyCompletion` and the `IsCompleted` property is false, then it calls the builder's `void AwaitUnsafeOnCompleted<TA,TSM>(ref TA awaiter, ref TSM sm) where TA : ICriticalNotifyCompletion where TSM : IAsyncStateMachine`.
+  * If this awaiter implements `ICriticalNotifyCompletion` and the `IsCompleted` property is false, then it calls the method `void AwaitUnsafeOnCompleted<TA,TSM>(ref TA awaiter, ref TSM sm) where TA : ICriticalNotifyCompletion where TSM : IAsyncStateMachine` on `sm.builder`.
 It is an error if this instance method doesn't exist or isn't public or has the wrong constraints.
 The builder is expected to call `awaiter.UnsafeOnCompleted(action)` with some `action` that will cause `sm.MoveNext()` to be invoked once; or, instead, the builder may call `sm.MoveNext()` once itself.
-  * If this awaiter implements `INotifyCompletion` and the `IsCompleted` property is false, then it calls the builder's `void AwaitOnCompleted<TA,TSM>(ref TA awaiter, ref TSM sm) where TA : INotifyCompletion where TSM : IAsyncStateMachine`.
+  * If this awaiter implements `INotifyCompletion` and the `IsCompleted` property is false, then it calls the method `void AwaitOnCompleted<TA,TSM>(ref TA awaiter, ref TSM sm) where TA : INotifyCompletion where TSM : IAsyncStateMachine` on `sm.builder`.
 It is an error if this instance method doesn't exist or isn't public or has the wrong constraints.
 Again the builder is expected to call `awaiter.OnCompleted(action)` similarly, or call `sm.MoveNext()` itself.

+In the case where the builder type is a struct, and `sm` is also a struct, it's important to consider what happens should the builder decide to *box* the struct, e.g. by doing `IAsyncStateMachine boxed_sm = sm`.
+This will always create a new copy of `sm`, which will in turn contain a new copy of `sm.builder`.
+* The builder is at liberty anytime to call `boxed_sm.SetStateMachine(boxed_sm)`.
+This will invoke the `void SetStateMachine(IAsyncStateMachine boxed_sm)` method on `boxed_sm.builder`.
+It is an error if this instance method doesn't exist or isn't public.
+* This mechanism is typically used by struct builder types so they can box only once the `sm` parameter they receive in their `Start` or `AwaitOnCompleted` or `AwaitUnsafeOnCompleted` methods; on subsequent calls, they ignore that parameter and used the version they have already boxed.

 There's one final requirement:
 * The Visual Studio IDE might invoke the method `builder.GetCompletionActions()`, where the return type must either implement `System.Threading.Tasks.Task` or be `Action[]`.
 It is an error if this instance method doesn't exist or doesn't have the right return type.